Frequently Asked Questions¶

 When will you support Wayland?¶

-Never.
-Wayland’s security model makes it impossible to move and resize windows belonging to other applications unless you are the compositor itself.
+Wayland’s security model for regular applications makes it impossible to move and resize windows belonging to other applications unless you are the compositor itself and it would be too much work to try to support each compositor’s plugin API individually.

 You’ll have to poke the creators of your compositor to improve tiling support or switch to a different compositor.